 A NETWORK OF SUPPORT

 Today, the need for connectedness is crucial for this community.
 COVID-19 has isolated injured veteran and military families from their outside network.
-Since the onset of the coronavirus in the United States in March, the MVCN’s online caregiver community has more than doubled in size.
+Since the onset of the coronavirus in the United States in March of 2020, the MVCN’s online caregiver community has more than doubled in size.
 Today, there are over 7,000 active participants who connect, engage, learn and train online.
 Ever-expanding, the MVCN also opened its online doors to a new group – caregivers who are veterans.
 Together, caregivers of all different backgrounds are connecting through a secure supportive network that is accessible without having to leave home.

 JENN PAULSON: “MY CUP IS FILLED”